A search engine optimisation specialist (SEO) uses digital analytics and marketing skills to transform a company's online presence

 Career prospects

 As an SEO specialist, you have various career paths open to you.
 You'll generally start in a junior role on an internship and then move to SEO executive.
 As your career progresses you may become an SEO manager or account manager, then head of SEO to head of digital.
-However, you could equally move from SEO executive to a copywriter role and move into a broader digital marketing route earlier on.
+However, you could equally move from SEO executive to a copywriter or content marketing manager role and move into a broader digital marketing route earlier on.

 If you reach digital account director level, you'll have overall responsibility for managing accounts, strategy and digital marketing campaigns.
 You'll take on additional responsibilities such as budgets and training and mentoring junior members of the team.